 Health Care Administration, Nonprofit Sector

-Public Service is an interdisciplinary program administered by Marquette University’s Graduate School.
+Public Service is an interdisciplinary program administered by Marquette University’s Political Science department.
 Within the program, students may pursue focused study in one of the two specializations listed above.

 The health care administration specialization seeks to prepare working professionals to meet the leadership challenges of today's health care system.
 As managed care and the integration of health care delivery continue to evolve, new skills and knowledge are needed to keep pace with current health care demands.
 The program provides a foundation in finance, economics, policy, leadership, systems and outcome planning and evaluation, specifically related to the changing health care system.
 Through the many elective offerings (informatics, case management, marketing, program development, administrative practicum, conflict resolution, long-term care and more), students may explore a wide range of special interests.